DiplomacyBites

 Diplomacy, decoded.
 No spin.
 No fluff.
 Just the bite.

-The Rules of Retaliaton
+The Rules of Retaliation

 Israel, Iran, and the End of Strategic Ambiguity 1.
 Act One: The Unwritten Rulebook For decades, the Middle East has operated under a brutal yet oddly stable formula: provoke, deny, retaliate, and contain.
 Israel hit targets in Syria.
 Iran armed proxies in Gaza.
 The game had rules, unwritten but understood.
 Strategic ambiguity kept the fire burning, but not too […]